 In the event that something does happen, 911 is the emergency number in Mexico just like in the United States.
 There are also police everywhere, and you can yell “policía” if you really need a police officer to assist you.

-- DID YOU KNOW? - 911 is the emergency number in Mexico.
+911 is the emergency number in Mexico.
 Call it if you need help, just like you would in the USA.

 Best Things to Do in Acapulco

 This post outlines the best things to do in Acapulco other than the beach.
 I understand that if you’re heading to Acapulco, you probably want to visit some of the best beaches that Mexico’s Pacific coast has to offer…don’t worry!
-For this reason, I advise you check out my Acapulco Beach Guide, where I go in-depth on the best beaches in Acapulco.
+For this reason, I advise you check out my Acapulco Beach Guide, where I go in-depth on the best beaches in the area.

 Naturally, you can’t spend all of your time at the beach.
 If you’re interested in learning about the best things to do in Acapulco other than the beach, this next section is for you.